mantidproject/mantid/docs/source/algorithms/ConvertWANDSCDtoQ-v1.rst

 the multi-dimensional data normalization can be found :ref:`here
 <MDNorm>`.

+If a background workspace is provided, it will be used to calculate the Output Workspace in the same manner as :ref:`MDNorm <MDNorm>`

 When converting to HKL it will use the UB matrix from the UBWorkspace if provided otherwise it will use the UB matrix from the InputWorkspace.
 Uproj, Vproj and Wproj are only used when converting